chadpenny/cpenny-portfolio/finalProject_part1.md

 Vitamin D, also known as the "sunshine vitamin," is a fat-soluble vitamin essential for various bodily functions.
 It plays a crucial role in calcium absorption, promoting strong and healthy bones.
 While the primary source of vitamin D is sunlight exposure, it can also be obtained from dietary sources and supplements, making it vital for overall health and preventing conditions like rickets and osteoporosis.

 ### Risks of Vitamin D Deficiency
+(I plan on doing these as a series of graphs and including more conditions/diseases on each.)

 (Data Source: [Source](https://vitamindwiki.com/Chart+of+Vitamin+D+levels+vs+disease+-+Grassroots+Health+June+2013))
 (Individual Data sources from vitamindwiki reference include A. Cohort-based, B. Case-control, R. Randomized controlled trial, U. Ultraviolet B-based study